-Crime Statistics Agency numbers released on Thursday showed there were 232 aggravated burglaries in the year to the end of March, up 90 on the year before.
+Crime Statistics Agency numbers released on Thursday showed there were 232 aggravated burglaries in the year to the end of March, up 90 cases on the year before.

 There were only 62 aggravated burglaries between April 2012 to March 2013 in the city.

 Acting Superintendent Trevor Cornwill put the increase down to crooks breaking into houses to steal cars.

 The amount of motor vehicle thefts also surged, with 567 cars being nicked compared to 521 the year prior.

 Only 282 motor vehicles were stolen in the 12 months to March 31, 2014.

 But overall crime rates across the City of Ballarat have stabilised, unlike in areas such as Ararat.

 The total amount of offences increased by less than one per cent in Ballarat after police targeted recidivist criminals.

 Acting Superintendent Cornwill linked aggravated burglaries to motor vehicle thefts.

 "Instead of using a wire and coat hanger on cars, they enter through external areas of buildings to get car keys," he said.